 We tend to sterilize our work.
 I do it all the time.
 In order to fight the visual complexity we remove too many signals and our UIs become unintentionally worse.
 When there’s not enough signal, eyes can’t stop and rest, and user feels lost.
 When there’s too many, UI gets messy and incoherent.

-So, what is a signal?
-In broadest sense – all elements on the page compete for our attention and signal is what gives some of them more importance and meaning.
-Underlined text on the web usually means it’s a link, bold text emphasizes the importance, bigger font size also, frames and colors.
+What is a signal?
+In broadest sense, all elements on the page compete for our attention.
+Signal is what gives some of them more importance and meaning.
+Underlined text in a browser usually means it’s a link, bold text emphasizes the importance, bigger font size also, frames and colors.
 Images and illustrations, icons in the user interfaces, and so on.
 Everything that sets something apart from uniformity is a signal.

 Yet, design is equally an effort to make things uniform and that often results in excessive intervention.
 We make links hard to identify or choose color so poorly that contrast drops way below comfortable.
 This hurts our communication with the computer.

-Still, we persist in breaking the rules when we use tiny, hard to read font sizes.
+We make it harder for everyone when we use tiny, hard to read font sizes.
 We abuse font weight just as much.
-Too thin fonts in longform are painful to read, yet designers insist it’s beautiful.
-Even Google, a company that arguably hires the best people in the world, at the time of writing this uses
+Thin fonts in longform are painful to read, yet designers insist it’s beautiful.
+Even Google, a company that arguably hires the best people in the business, at the time of writing this uses

 Mistreating fundamentals increases the cognitive load.
 Users need an additional couple of seconds when they’re not sure if some text is a link.
-More while squinting at the thin, light-gray passage of text.
-And even more to figure out a poorly described feature.
-And that’s only graphic design.
-Not to mention the effects of interaction on the speed of understanding the UI.
+And even more while squinting at the thin, light-gray passage of text.

-Designers’ duty is to keep these things in check.
-Not to question the convention, but to repeatedly question how our design aligns with the common understanding.
-Even though sometimes we like to think about ourselves as rebels who should challenge everything, we must be wise to know what’s fundamental.
+Designers’ duty is not to question the convention, but to repeatedly question how our design aligns with the common understanding.
+Even though sometimes we like to think about ourselves as rebels who should challenge everything, we must over and over work to realign with the essentials.

 In software UIs whose principal duty is to explain, guide and act as the extension of human brain, working against the common understanding must be minimal.
-Browser defaults are carefully configured in line with broadly accepted conventions before we start to tear them apart.
+The original browser defaults shaped what would later become the convention.
+We should think twice before we start to tear them apart.
 That’s not to say you shouldn’t experiment, but the next time you think of replacing those “ugly” blue underlined links for something more elegant, always have in mind that in software — usable is beautiful.